 4ward Planning evaluated projected full build-out fiscal impacts (utilizing most-recent cost and revenue metrics) based on the projected development scenarios developed by the consultant team.
-For purposes of this study, the proposed full build-out scenario includes 96 owner-occupied two- and three-bedroom housing units; 863 renter-occupied one-, two- and three-bedroom housing units; and 32,000 square feet of retail.
+The proposed full build-out scenario includes 96 owner-occupied two- and three-bedroom housing units; 863 renter-occupied one-, two- and three-bedroom housing units; and 32,000 square feet of retail.
 4ward Planning used a combination of qualitative and quantitative methods to conduct this fiscal impact analyses, based on the most widely used "per capita" fiscal impact method, and including key assumptions, all described in detail in the report.